Adobe Creative Cloud’s Photoshop CC is packed with new tools and features, as well as some key workflow enhancements.

 Photoshop CC introduces the sneak-peaked ‘deblur’ filter that’s been talked about since 2011, which is now revealed as: Camera Shake Reduction.

-Camera Raw 8 will include the new features being showcased in the Photohsop Lightroom 5 public beta, ie Advanced Healing brush, Radial Gradient tool and the Upright tool.
+Camera Raw 8 will include the new features being showcased in the Photoshop Lightroom 5 public beta, ie Advanced Healing brush, Radial Gradient tool and the Upright tool.

 05. Smart Sharpen